kcexn/cloudbus/README.md

 Cloudbus aims to be a distributed I/O framework that addresses many of these problems and more at the session layer (OSI layer 5).
 Cloudbus will achieve this in three ways:

-- Cloudbus communication modes that are native to distributed environments: one-to-one full-duplex, one-to-N half-duplex, and one-to-N full-duplex communication.
+- Cloudbus implements communication modes that are native to distributed environments: one-to-one full-duplex, one-to-N half-duplex, and one-to-N full-duplex communication.
 - Cloudbus exposes services to users through an autonomously managed dynamic DNS zone.
 (WIP)
 - Cloudbus provides application agnostic rate-control and load-balancing mechanisms that dynamically accommodate for changing network conditions.
 (WIP)